Skamaniak/happiness-door-slack-bot/README.md

 You need to set up a few ENV variables for the app to work
 - `DATABASE_URL` - DB url (e.g. postgres://user:passwd@host:port/dbname)
 - `SLACK_TOKEN` - OAuth Slack token which can be found on the app configuration page in section `Install App`
+- `LOG_LEVEL` - Minimal level the app will log.
+Can be changed runtime.
+Default Log level is info.

 ## Setting up slack application
 #### Required permissions for the Slack app are